Asrothear/UGC-App/README.md

 This is the successor of the EDMC Plugin "UGC Plugin"
 The UGC App is a Standalone Application, cabable of processing every Journal-Entry for Elite Dangerous.

-This Project is at the moment only in use by the [UGC](united-german-commander.de), all functionallity is mainly designed for their demands.
+This Project is combinded with an API-Service and at the moment only in use by the [UGC](united-german-commander.de), all functionallity is mainly designed for their demands.
 Nethertheless in the future this Application should be used by every Squadron or Community to benefit from its features.
 Squdarons could simply:
 - Track their BGS activity